top of page

 It’s tedious and time-consuming, but it’s worth it if you can qualify for one.

 Traditional commercial and SMB loans are definitely the cheapest capital in the market —APRs run between 4% and 8%, typically.
-The bad news is they're even harder to get if you're growing a tech startup.
+The bad news is they're even harder to get if you're growing a SaaS startup.

 To help you be more successful in securing a business loan for your tech startup, we’ve outlined the most common documents banks require.